Iris wattii: Taxonomy

 It is written as 扇形鸢尾 in Chinese script and known as shan xing yuan wei in Pidgin in China.

-It is written as איריס ואט in Hebrew.

 The Latin specific epithet wattii refers to George Watt, who collected an iris specimen of the species, on Khongui Hill, Manipur.

 It was originally described by Baker in 'Handbook of the Irideae' (Handb.
 Irid.) page17 in 1892 and then widely published by J. D. Hooker in 'Flora of British India', (Fl.
 Brit.
 India, of London) Volume 6, Issue18, page273 in July 1892.

 It was later published on 22 June 1935, in 'The Gardeners' Chronicle' 3rd Series Vol97, page411.
 In June 1938, it was published in the 'Journal of the Royal Horticultural Society' Volume63 Issue6 page292.

 An illustration of the iris, was published by Everard and Morley, in 'Wildflowers of the World', plate107 in 1970.

 It was verified by United States Department of Agriculture Agricultural Research Service on 4 April 2003, and then updated on 3 December 2004.

 Iris wattii is an accepted name by the RHS.